enterdevstudio/seagrass-microbiome/README.md

 }
 ```

-Then, I'll adjust the p-values for multiple comparisons using the Benajmini-Hochberg procedure, and filter the table to include only taxa that are significantly enriched or depressed on the host.
+Then, I'll adjust the p-values for multiple comparisons using the Benjamini-Hochberg procedure, and filter the table to include only taxa that are significantly enriched or depressed on the host.

 ```
 enrich.frame <- na.omit(enrich.frame)